dianthus-caryophyllus

 Carnations are short-lived herbaceous perennials native to the Mediterranean where they grow in pockets of soil in limestone formations.
-They have been cultivated for over 2000 years and have been selected so that most of the familiar ones are best grown in greenhouses for the florist trade.
-The grey-green foliage is linear and evergreen .
+The grey-green foliage is linear and evergreen.
 The flowers are produced singly or in clusters of five in summer and usually have a strong sweet clove fragrance.
 The species was originally bright pinkish purple but white, yellow, red, purple, and green cultivars have been developed.
+Plants prefer cool climates and are short lived so must be divided every other year to maintain vigor.
+The flowers have a vase life of one to two weeks and are excellent for corsages.
 Plants are short lived and must be divided every other year to maintain vigor.
 The flowers have a vase life of one to two weeks and are excellent for corsages.
-The generic name, Dianthus, comes from the Greek words dios, meaning divine, and anthos meaning flower.
-The specific epithet, caryophyllus, comes from the Greek words karya meaning walnut and phyllon meaning leaf, referring to the smell of walnuts which led to the used of the name for clove and then to carnations.
-The common name, carnation, is also used for other plants, and may be dervived from the Greek word corone meaning flower garland, in reference to the fact that carnations were used for ceremonial crowns in ancient times.
+The genus name, Dianthus, comes from the Greek words Δῖος (dios), meaning divine, and ἄνθος (anthos) meaning flower.
+The specific epithet, caryophyllus, comes from the Greek word καρυόφυλλον (karyophyllon), which was used to describe the clove tree (Syzygium aromaticum) and was later applied to carnations because of their clove scent.

 Bloom: Pink, red, white, yellow, purple, green flowers usually with strong sweet clove fragrance in summer